jetstack/gke-simple-custom-ingress/README.md

 # gke-simple-custom-ingress
-Designed to be used alongside the blog <INSERT Link>
+Designed to be used alongside the blog INSERT LINK

 ## Pre Requisites